Liuyang-Xu/Evaluation-of-the-Educational-Impacts-of-Recreational-Marijuana-Legalization-in-Nevada/README.md

 3. model.R is for
 	* Descriptive statistics and visualization
  	* Model application
-             a.
-Simple Difference in Differences(DID)
+             * Simple Difference in Differences(DID)
-             b.
-DID with all the years before and after legalization
+             * DID with all the years before and after legalization
-             c.
-DID with Multiple Time Periods
+             * DID with Multiple Time Periods
      * Result Visualizations

 * Out_Graphs inside main folder includes the plots used in the paper